casper-devrel/docs-redux/cspr-docs/docs/developers/writing-onchain-code/best-practices.md

 ## Data Efficiency

 When developing on Casper, a policy of efficient data usage will ensure the lowest possible cost for on-chain computation.
-To this end, minimizing the number of necessary [transactions](../cli/sending-transactions.md) will drastically decrease the overall cost.
+To this end, minimizing the number of necessary [Deploys](../cli/sending-deploys.md) will drastically decrease the overall cost.

-When creating smart contracts, including an explicit initialization entry point allows the contract to self-initialize without a subsequent transaction of session code.
-This entry point creates the internal structure of the contract and cannot be called after the initial transaction.
+When creating smart contracts, including an explicit initialization entry point allows the contract to self-initialize without a subsequent Deploy of session code.
+This entry point creates the internal structure of the contract and cannot be called after the initial deploy.
 Below is an example of a self-initalizing entry point that can be used within the `call` function.

 <details>
 <summary>Example Self-initialization Entry Point</summary>